FreshPorts/host-init/README.md

 ## The scripts

-These are the configuration items for the scripts below:

-    export INGRESS_CERTNAME=aws-1-ingress01.freshports.org
-    # this cert will also have names for freshports.org and www.freshports.org
-    export NGINX_CERTNAME=aws-1.freshports.org
-    export MXINGRESS_CERTNAME=mx-ingress04.freshports.org

 These are the scripts to run after the above.

 1. Configure the host itself by running this Ansible script.
 This will